ReCycle: Resilient Training of Large DNNs using Pipeline Adaptation: Design

-Next, the \textit{Planner} uses the normalized failure locations and the profiled statistics as inputs to an MILP which performs schedule optimization.
-At a high level, the MILP determines how to schedule re-routes micro-batches across peers of a failed worker alongside regular micro-batches in those peers (\textit{Adaptive Pipelining}).
-The formulation accounts for the latency for communicating gradients across workers, task dependencies in forward and backward passes, and the memory usage in each worker.
-The definition of task dependencies also allows the solution to leverage \textit{Decoupled BackProp} and \textit{Staggered Optimizer} techniques.
+Next, the \textit{Planner} uses normalized failure locations and profiled statistics as inputs for an MILP to generate adaptive schedule.
+At a high level, the MILP determines how to re-route micro-batches across peers of a failed worker, integrating both regular and re-routed micro-batches (\textit{Adaptive Pipelining}).
+It considers communication latency $T_{comm}$, micro-batch latency for forward, backward input and weight pass -- $T_{F}$, $T_{B_{Input}}$ and $T_{B_{Weight}}$ respectively, task dependencies in forward and backward passes, and memory usage, leveraging the \textit{Decoupled BackProp} and \textit{Staggered Optimizer} techniques.

-\paragraph{MILP Formulation} We aim to minimize the makespan of a single training iteration which is repeated throughout the training process, while the constraints are task dependencies and the memory capacity of workers.

-\textbf{Notation.} An operation within a training iteration can be explicitly identified across workers using a 5-tuple $(i, j, k, c, k_s)$. $i$ represents the pipeline stage within each data parallel pipeline, while $k$ represents the operation's original data parallel pipeline (prior to failures). $j$ is the micro-batch ID in the training iteration. $c$ identifies the different operations for each micro-batch, $c \in \{F, B_{input}, B_{weight}\}$.
-Finally, $k_s$ denotes the \emph{peer} pipeline in the event that a micro-batch \textit{originally} intended for $k$ runs on $k_s$ (note that $k$ can equal $k_s$).
-For example, a micro-batch originally intended to execute on $W_{2\_3}$, but was re-routed to a peer $W_{1\_3}$ in Figure~\ref{fig:recovery-in-recycle}, would have $i=3$, $k=2$, and $k_s=1$.
-Thus, $(i, k_s)$ uniquely identifies the worker for a given operation.
+\textbf{Notation.} Each operation in a training iteration is denoted by the 5-tuple $(i, j, k, c, k_s)$.
+Here, $i$ represents the pipeline stage within each data parallel pipeline, and $k$ indicates the operation's original data parallel pipeline before any failures.
+The variable $j$ denotes the micro-batch ID in the training iteration, and $c$ specifies the type of operation for each micro-batch, where $c \in \{F, B_{input}, B_{weight}\}$.
+Finally, $k_s$ specifies the peer pipeline that executes a micro-batch originally intended for $k$; which can be the same as $k$.
+For instance, a micro-batch ID $14$ originally scheduled for $W_{2\_3}$ but rerouted to peer $W_{1\_3}$ would be identified with $i=3$, $j=14$, $k=2$, and $k_s=1$.

-\textbf{Inputs.} The MILP takes as input the micro-batch to worker assignments in an iteration.
-Specifically, the \textit{Planner} takes the normalized failure locations and assigns all micro-batches corresponding to failed workers evenly across peer workers within the same peer group, alongside the original (non-peer) micro-batches.
-Thus, the \textit{Planner} produces a binary mapping $S_{i,j,k}^{k_s} \in \{ 0, 1 \}$, which indicates if a micro-batch $(i, j, k)$ should be executed on pipeline $k_s$.
-Note that $S_{i,j,k}^{k}=1$ if the micro-batch executes on the original pipeline.
-We ensure that each operation is assigned only one pipeline, i.e., \( \sum_{\substack{k_s}} S_{i,j,k}^{k_s} = 1 \).
+\textbf{Inputs.} We use micro-batch assignments for each worker as inputs.
+The \textit{Planner} reassigns micro-batches from failed workers to peer workers within the same group while retaining the original micro-batches.
+This results in a binary mapping $S_{i,j,k}^{k_s} \in \{0, 1\}$, indicating whether a micro-batch $(i, j, k)$ should run on pipeline $k_s$.
+Each operation is assigned to exactly one pipeline: \( \sum_{k_s} S_{i,j,k}^{k_s} = 1 \).